woog2ee/Jasmine/README.md

 **Action Page**: Start speech practice, allow checking our kid's speech analysis and user's flower(reward)
 ![image](https://user-images.githubusercontent.com/80081345/144620224-13cf2665-289a-42c4-ac5c-d60031539616.png)

-**Speech Page 1**: When the direction of the head is correct, a koala appears and compliments
+**Speech Page 1**: When the direction of the head is correct, a koala appears and compliments in real time
 ![image](https://user-images.githubusercontent.com/80081345/144621208-963cad27-afef-4665-831f-ff6a7321a71b.png)

-**Speech Page 2**: When the direction of the head is wrong, a sloth appears and gives caution
+**Speech Page 2**: When the direction of the head is wrong, a sloth appears and gives caution in real time
 ![image](https://user-images.githubusercontent.com/80081345/144621303-fcc0dc1e-a141-4732-b586-f6ffae88651f.png)

-**Speech Page 3**: When you can't see the child's face, a sloth appears and gives caution
+**Speech Page 3**: When you can't see the child's face, a sloth appears and gives caution in real time
 ![image](https://user-images.githubusercontent.com/80081345/144621706-bb0247dd-0495-4b6b-aebf-6d51da165ac7.png)

 **Analysis Page 1**: Voice analysis results are presented on the parent interface